bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. The coward must move towards the player until he is two grid squares away from the player after which the coward should run away.
 2. If the player collides with the coward then the game is over and the player must be redirected to the main menu.
+3. All objects on the grid besides switches should be treated as walls by the coward.

-### User Story 1.9: As a player, I want defeating all enemies to be an objective in some advanced dungeon levels so that I can experience different challenges in completing dungeons.
+### User Story 1.9: As a player, I want defeating all enemies to be an objective in some advanced dungeon levels so that I can experience different challenges in completing levels.

 #### Priority: 4

 #### Estimate: 1

 #### Acceptance Criteria:
-1. Defeating all enemies must only be a win condition if there are no exits in the dungeon.
+1. Defeating all enemies must only be an objective if there are no exits in the dungeon.
-2. All levels of this type must contain the items necessary to defeat the enemies (ie sword, arrows).
+2. All levels of this type must contain the items necessary to defeat the enemies (ie sword, arrows, bombs, invincibility potions).
 3. The number of weapons must provide at least as many kill opportunities as there are enemies, i.e It is not valid to have one sword that can be used five times but has 10 enemies in the dungeon.
 4. All levels of this type must contain at least one enemy.